-Homonegativity is a less aggressive way of not accepting LGBTQ people.
+Homonegativity is a less aggressive way of not accepting LGBTQ2S+ people.
 This is done through comments, insults, and further discrimination.

 How Homophobia Puts LGBTQ People at Risk

-Homophobia is harmful to people who are LGBTQ identified.
-It can put LBGTQ people at risk for:
+Homophobia is harmful to people who are LGBTQ2S+ identified.
+It can put LGBTQ2S+ people at risk for:

-- Homeless because they are not welcome at home or choose to leave abusive situations.
+- Homelessness because they are not welcome at home or choose to leave abusive situations.

 - Depression and suicide because they grow tired of being discriminated against.